 Banish the winter blues with tropical sunshine

 If Britain’s dark and dingy winters leave you feeling a bit down in the dumps, you’re not alone.
 According to research from The Weather Channel, one in three Brits experience low moods as the days get shorter and colder.
-A holiday in the Maldives lets you step back into summer, even if it is just for a week or two.
+It might be too late this year, but next winter you could escape the gloom with a holiday in the Maldives.
+You can step back into summer, even if it is just for a week or two.
 Because the country is near the equator, it’s warm all year round.
 Temperatures tend to sit at a scorching 25°C to 30°C, even in the depths of December, and the sun shines from dawn to dusk in the Maldives so it’s always bright and beautiful.
 How’s that for a mood booster?

 Maldives Coronavirus FAQ

 Although the pandemic has reached some of the most populated islands in the Maldives, many parts of the country haven’t had any confirmed cases of COVID-19 at all.
 The destination has stringent measures put in place to ensure the safety of tourists and staff working in the tourist establishments.
 As a result, The World Travel and Tourism Council (WTTC) awarded the Maldives with a Safe Travels Stamp.
 Currently in use by over a hundred destinations, the stamp signifies that health and hygiene protocols are in place.